gpkash/5eOSRD/Characterizations/Classes/Wizard/Wizard.md

 The Wizard table shows how many spell slots you have to cast your [[wizard spells]] of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a [[Long Rest]].

 You prepare the list of [[wizard spells]] that are available for you to cast.
-To do so, choose a number of [[wizard spells]] from your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] equal to your [[Intelligence]] modifier + your wizard level (minimum of one spell).
+To do so, choose a number of [[wizard spells]] from your [[Spellbook]] equal to your [[Intelligence]] modifier + your wizard level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you're a 3rd-level wizard, you have four 1st-level and two 2nd-level spell slots.
-With an [[Intelligence]] of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]].
+With an [[Intelligence]] of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your [[Spellbook]].
 If you prepare the 1st-level spell *[[magic missile]]*, you can cast it using a 1st-level or a 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a [[Long Rest]].
-Preparing a new list of [[wizard spells]] requires time spent studying your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.
+Preparing a new list of [[wizard spells]] requires time spent studying your [[Spellbook]] and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Ability